If you are using the Cloud-Hybrid version or an on-premises installation of version 8.1.5 or above, see Security Policy Pane - v8.1.5 and Above.

 Eventually, every ControlUp user may be either allowed or denied access to the management action, depending on their role membership and the location of the managed resource in the organization tree.
 Every cell in the permissions grid may be in one of the following states:

-“Allow” – users in the current role are allowed to run the action, unless they are also members of another role which is configured with a “Deny” entry.
+“Allow” – users in the current role are allowed to run the action unless they are also members of another role that is configured with a “Deny” entry.

 “Deny” – users in the current role are never allowed to run the action.

 For example, by default, a member of the “Local Admins” is allowed to perform all computer actions on all computers in the organization.
 This permission is granted since the “Local Admins” role has an “Allow” permission on all computer actions for the root folder, and all subfolders inherit this permission.

 Note: the “Apply” button on the Home ribbon of the Security Policy pane commits your changes to the Central Configuration Store.
 Until this button is clicked, any changes to the Security Policy are not applied.